keras-team/keras-io/examples/nlp/md/neural_machine_translation_with_keras_hub.md

 next token.
 We then we repeatedly generated the next token conditioned on the tokens generated so far, until we hit the token `"[END]"`.

-For decoding, we will use the `keras_nlp.samplers` module from KerasNLP.
+For decoding, we will use the `keras_hub.samplers` module from KerasHub.
 Greedy Decoding is a text decoding method which outputs the most likely next token at each time step, i.e., the token with the highest probability.